kubenetworks/kubevpn/README.md

 parameters, you can use `--entrypoint` parameter, replace it with the command you want to execute, such as `--entrypoint "tail -f /dev/null"`, for more parameters, see `kubevpn dev --help`.

-Notice:
+### DinD ( Docker in Docker ) use kubevpn in Docker

-***If you want to start the development mode locally using Docker in Docker (DinD), since the program will read and write the `/tmp` directory, you need to manually add the parameter `-v /tmp:/tmp` (outer docker) and other thing is you need to special parameter `--parent-container` (inner docker) for sharing network and pid ***
+If you want to start the development mode locally using Docker in Docker (DinD), because the program will read and write the `/tmp` directory, you need to manually add the parameter `-v /tmp:/tmp` (outer docker) and other thing is you need to special parameter `--parent-container` (inner docker) for sharing network and pid

 Example: